Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-The present paper contains the first proof of full conormality and polyhomogeneity of small non-linear perturbations of Minkowski space in $3+1$ dimensions.
-Previously, this was proved in spacetime dimensions $\geq 9$ for the Einstein vacuum and Einstein--Maxwell equations, for initial data stationary outside of a compact set, by Chru\'sciel--Wafo \cite{ChruscielWafoPhg}; this relied on earlier work by Chru\'sciel-\L{}eski \cite{ChruscielLeskiPolyhomogeneous} on the polyhomogeneity of solutions of hyperboloidal initial value problems\footnote{This means that the initial data are posed on a spacelike but asymptotically null hypersurface transversal to $\scri^+$.} for a class of semilinear equations, and Loizelet's proof \cite{LoizeletPhD,LoizeletEinsteinMaxwell} of the electrovacuum extension (using wave coordinate and Lorenz gauges) of \cite{LindbladRodnianskiGlobalExistence}; see also \cite{BeigChruscielElectroVac}.
-Lengard \cite{LengardThesis} studied hyperboloidal initial value problems and established the propagation of weighted Sobolev regularity for the Einstein equation, and of polyhomogeneity for non-linear model equations.
+Previously, polyhomogeneity was established in spacetime dimensions $\geq 9$ for the Einstein vacuum and Einstein--Maxwell equations, for initial data stationary outside of a compact set, by Chru\'sciel--Wafo \cite{ChruscielWafoPhg}; this relied on earlier work by Chru\'sciel-\L{}eski \cite{ChruscielLeskiPolyhomogeneous} on the polyhomogeneity of solutions of hyperboloidal initial value problems\footnote{This means that the initial data are posed on a spacelike but asymptotically null hypersurface transversal to $\scri^+$.} for a class of semilinear equations, and Loizelet's proof \cite{LoizeletPhD,LoizeletEinsteinMaxwell} of the electrovacuum extension (using wave coordinate and Lorenz gauges) of \cite{LindbladRodnianskiGlobalExistence}; see also \cite{BeigChruscielElectroVac}.
+Lengard \cite{LengardThesis} studied hyperboloidal initial value problems and established the propagation of weighted Sobolev regularity for the Einstein equation, and of polyhomogeneity for nonlinear model equations.
 In spacetime dimensions $5$ and above, Wang~\cite{WangThesis,WangRadiation} obtained the leading term (i.e.\ the `radiation field') of $g-\ul g$ at $\scri^+$, and proved high conormal regularity.
 Baskin--Wang \cite{BaskinWangRad} and Baskin--S\'a Barreto \cite{BaskinSaBarretoRad} defined radiation fields for linear waves on Schwarzschild as well as for semilinear wave equations on Minkowski space.
-In $3+1$ dimensions, Lindblad--Rodnianski also established high conormal regularity, see \cite[Equation~(1.14)]{LindbladRodnianskiGlobalStability}, though, in the context of the present paper, on the compactification corresponding to Minkowski rather than on $M$, and hence with a loss in the weights.
-This was improved by Lindblad~\cite{LindbladAsymptotics} who proved sharp asymptotics for the metric (which are the same as our leading order asymptotics, albeit in a slightly different gauge), and uses them to establish a relationship between the ADM mass and the total amount of gravitational radiation.
-For initial data exactly Schwarzschildean outside a compact set and in \emph{even} spacetime dimensions $\geq 6$, a simple conformal argument, which requires very little information on the structure of the Einstein(--Maxwell) equation, stability and smoothness of $\scri^+$ were proved by Choquet-Bruhat--Chru\'sciel--Loizelet \cite{ChoquetBruhatChruscielLoizeletEinsteinMaxwell}; see also \cite{AndersonChruscielSimple} for a different approach in the vacuum case.
+For initial data which are exactly Schwarzschildean outside a compact set and in \emph{even} spacetime dimensions $\geq 6$, a simple conformal argument, which requires very little information on the structure of the Einstein(--Maxwell) equation, stability and smoothness of $\scri^+$ were proved by Choquet-Bruhat--Chru\'sciel--Loizelet \cite{ChoquetBruhatChruscielLoizeletEinsteinMaxwell}; see also \cite{AndersonChruscielSimple} for a different approach in the vacuum case.
 The construction of the required initial data sets as well as questions of their smoothness and polyhomogeneity were taken up in the hyperboloidal context by Andersson--Chru\'sciel--Friedrich \cite{AnderssonChruscielFriedrich} and extended in \cite{AnderssonChruscielHypPhg,AnderssonChruscielHyp}, see also \cite{ChruscielLengardPhg}.
 Paetz and Chru\'sciel \cite{ChruscielPaetzCharScriI,PaetzCharScriII} studied this for \emph{characteristic} data; we refer to Corvino \cite{CorvinoScalar}, Chru\'sciel--Delay \cite{ChruscielDelayMapping}, and references therein for the case of asymptotically flat data sets.